pbernet/akka_streams_tutorial/README.md

 `Hl7TcpClient` &rarr; `Hl7Tcp2Kafka` &rarr; `KafkaServer` &rarr; `Kafka2Websocket` &rarr; `WebsocketServer`

 The focus is on resilience (= try not to lose messages during the restart of the stages).
 However, currently messages might reach the `WebsocketServer` unordered (due to retry in  `Hl7TcpClient`) and in-flight messages may get lost.

+Start the stages separate in the IDE, or together via the integration test [AlpakkaTrophySpec.scala](src/test/scala/AlpakkaTrophySpec.scala)